xinwenfu/VChat_KSTET_Multi/README.md

 		[in]  int    flags
 	);
 	```
 	* `s`: This is a Socket Descriptor, which is a kind of [File Descriptor](https://learn.microsoft.com/en-us/windows/win32/fileio/file-handles) (Or Handle).
-This is really just an integer value
+This is really just an integer value that refers to the socket we will be using for communications.
 	* `buf`: A pointer to the char array to place incoming data.
 	* `len`: The length of the buffer.
 	* `flags`: Flags used to control the behavior of the function.